dkorolev/opa_playground/README.md

 N=220: false
 ```

-### Step 2: The same logic where is check is an external call
+### Step 2: The same logic where the check is an external call

 Possible result: